With so many DIY mustache wax recipes available for guys today, it can be especially difficult determining which will work best for you.

 The biggest issue is the ingredient list.
 Some ingredients are designed for firmness, others for manageability.

-So without knowing beforehand what the ingredients are going to feel like on your face, you go blindly into making your mustache wax recipe only to find it wasn’t all you thought it would be.
+So without knowing beforehand how the ingredients are going to feel on your face, you go blindly into making your wax only to find it wasn’t all you thought it would be.

-The following comprehensive step-by-step DIY mustache wax recipe is designed in a way so that you can substitute ingredients to change the functionality and consistency of the wax before putting all that time, effort, and money into making this product.
+The following comprehensive step-by-step DIY recipe will help you find out which ingredients can change the functionality and consistency of the wax before putting all that time, effort, and money into making this product.

-The way that we are going to do this is by first explaining to you in detail how each of the ingredients you can swap out will change the consistency of the wax.
+First, it will be explained in details how each of the ingredients you can swap out will change the consistency of the wax.

-If you know beforehand that oils perform one way and resins another, you make the best mustache wax that works for you.
+If you know beforehand that oils perform in one way and resins in another, you will make the best wax that works for you.

 The Three Types of Mustache Wax

-The first are made with carrier oils, the next are made with petroleum jelly, and those made with resins.
+The first is made with carrier oils, the second one is made with petroleum jelly and the last ones are made with resins.

-Now all three types of mustache waxes contain beeswax as the primary base, so now we will take about how the three different ingredients affect the quality of the mustache wax so you can decide which works best for you:
+All three types contain beeswax as the primary base, so let’s see how these three different ingredients affect the quality of the mustache wax so you can decide which one works best for you:

 1. The Carrier Oils Provide Medium Hold & Softer Feel

-These carrier oils are used for giving the mustache some texture and help to keep the essential oils in the wax a more diverse mixture.
+These carrier oils are used for giving the mustache some texture and help in keeping the essential oils in the wax a more diverse mixture.

 By spreading out the essential oils, the scent/fragrance will be more evenly spread out and not concentrated in one location.

-While there are dozens of carrier oils to choose from, a few of the more common used in a DIY mustache wax recipe is sweet almond and coconut oil.
+While there are dozens of carrier oils to choose from, a few of the more commonly used are sweet almond and coconut oil.

-These fatty oils are both derived from plants and excellent for the skin in addition to provided medium hold and a softer feel.
+These fatty oils are both derived from plants and excellent for the skin in addition to providing a medium hold and a softer beard.

 2. The Petroleum Jelly Provides Medium Hold & Harder Feel

-One of the most popular of all ingredients in the mustache wax is petroleum jelly.
+One of the most popular ingredients is petroleum jelly.

-The reason for the popularity of this ingredient is due in part to the fact it is extremely easy to work with, is readily available in any store, and melts at a very low temperature.
+The reason for its popularity is the fact that it is extremely easy to work with, is readily available in any store, and melts at a very low temperature.

 The distinct texture of petroleum jelly makes it very easy to spread throughout the mustache, and it also mixes very well with the beeswax.

-To avoid overwhelming your sense of smell from the fragrances in your mustache wax, always purchase unscented petroleum jelly.
+To avoid overwhelming your sense of smell from the fragrances, always purchase unscented petroleum jelly.

 3. Resins Provide Stiff Hold & Harder Feel

-Resins provide the superior hold you want in a mustache wax, and in order to use these resins they have to be melted first.
+Resins provide the superior hold you want and in order to use them, you first have to melt them.

-Many guys who placed the resin in a pot or pan quickly discovered they not only burnt the resin, they destroyed the pot soon after.
+Many guys who placed the resin in a pot or pan quickly discovered they it destroyed the pot.

-In order to melt the resin, they need to be placed in another solution like petroleum jelly or essential oils.
+In order to melt the resins, they need to be placed in another solution like petroleum jelly or essential oils.

-These resins are very tricky to work with at first, this is part of the reason many mustache waxes completely omit the resin as an ingredient.
+Resins are very tricky to work with at first and this is one part of the reason many waxes completely omit the resin as an ingredient.

-Only use resin if you must have the stiffest and hardest mustache, otherwise you can get by with beeswax and petroleum jelly.
+Only use resin if you want to have the stiffest and the hardest mustache, otherwise, you can get by with beeswax and petroleum jelly.

 The Fragrance of the Mustache Wax